 If you’re self-employed or a member of a partnership, you can apply for a grant via the Self-Employment Income Support Scheme (SEISS) to replace income you’ve lost because the coronavirus has affected your business.

-The scheme was first set up in March 2020, and after providing three grants throughout 2020 is now in the process of offering a fourth and fifth.
+The scheme was first set up in March 2020, and after providing four grants throughout 2020 is now in the process of offering a fifth.
 The Chancellor announced on 3 March 2021 that more than 600,000 people, many of whom became self-employed in 2019–2020, may now be able to claim direct cash grants under SEISS.

 The details of SEISS are set out in full on GOV.UK.
 However, the key information is as follows:

-- A fifth and final SEISS grant will be also be available, covering May to September 2021.
-The value of the grant will be determined by a turnover test.
+- A fifth and final SEISS grant is available, covering May to September 2021.
+The value of the grant is determined by a turnover test.
 If your turnover has fallen by 30% or more, you’ll continue to receive the full grant worth 80% of three months’ average trading profits, capped at £7,500 (in total).
 If your turnover has fallen by less than 30%, you’ll receive a 30% grant of three months’ average trading profits, capped at £2,850 (in total).
 You can claim the final grant from late July 2021.